danielanywhere/ShopTools/README.md

-One of the biggest complaints I've heard about CNC routers in recent years is that even if you want to use your machine for simple ad-hoc drills and cuts, by the time you get everything planned out and configured, you would've saved a lot of time to just have walked over to your traditional power tools and had done it manually.
+One of the biggest complaints I've heard about CNC routers in recent years is that even if you want to use your machine for simple ad-hoc drills and cuts, by the time you get everything planned out, drafted into your favorite CAD application, and configured with a matching CAM application, you would've saved a lot of time to just have walked over to your traditional power tools and had done it manually.
 That situation is about to change...

 Welcome to **ShopTools**, the application that finally makes CNC routing easier than using your old power tools - except now, you don’t have to